khaletska/khaletska/README.md

 - Always ready to dive into new technologies to ensure the best outcomes for all

 ### Education:
-- Full-stack development student at kood/Jõhvi
+- Full-stack developer in kood/Jõhvi
 - Master's degree in Space Research
 - Bachelor's degree in Mechanical Engineering